c-mart/smog/README.md

 # smog
 Simple Markdown blOG, or chriS Martin's blOG

-test

 - Built with Python using Flask microframework
 - Write posts in Markdown or HTML
 - SQLAlchemy with modular back-end, use any database you want
 - HTML5
-- Renders beautifully without JavaScript because there is no JavaScript
+- Renders nicely without JavaScript because there is no JavaScript
+- GNU GPL

 For demo blog, see https://update.me.later